10 min read

 How to audit your SaaS application

 Manual audits miss most violations because they don’t capture runtime behaviour.
 Use an automated runtime audit that runs your marketing site or app in a real browser and reports what loads and when.
 A good audit detects trackers firing before consent, data sent to third parties without consent, and other consent or disclosure gaps.
+For a quick structured pass on a public URL, use the free cookie audit tool.

 Audit your SaaS site: Run a runtime compliance scan on your main marketing or signup domain.
 See what trackers and requests run before consent.